-City Council Procedure #CC-19-0004 Adopted March 5, 2019 Resolution No. 6477
+City Council Policy #CC-24-004 Adopted Feb.
+13, 2024 Resolution No. 6890 6

+• When reviewing commissioners for reappointment, overall attendance at full commission meetings will be given significant consideration.

+Compensation

+Members shall serve without compensation (unless specifically provided) for their services, provided, however, members shall receive reimbursement for necessary travel expenses and other expenses incurred on official duty when such expenditures have been authorized by the City Council (See Policy CC-19-002).

+Conflict of interest and disclosure requirements

+- A Conflict of Interest Code has been updated and adopted by the City pursuant to Government Code §87300 et seq.
+Copies of the conflict of interest code are filed with the city clerk.
+Pursuant to the adopted Conflict of Interest Code, members serving on the Complete Streets Commission, Housing Commission, and Planning Commission are required to file a Statement of Economic Interest with the city clerk to disclose personal interest in investments, real property and income.
+This is done within 30 days of appointment and annually thereafter.
+A statement is also required within 30 days after leaving office. - If a public official has a conflict of interest, the Political Reform Act may require the official to disqualify themselves from making or participating in a governmental decision, or using their official position to influence a governmental decision.
+Questions in this regard may be directed to the city attorney.

+Qualifications, compositions, number

-- Current members of any other city commission/committee are disqualified for membership, unless the regulations for that advisory body permit concurrent membership.
-Commission/committee members are strongly advised to serve out the entirety of the term of their current appointment before seeking appointment on another commission/committee. - Commission/committee members shall be permitted to retain membership while seeking any elective office.
-However, members shall not use the meetings, functions or activities of such bodies for purposes of campaigning for elective office. - 7.
-There shall be seven (7) members on each commission/committee with the exception of: - Finance and Audit Committee five (5) members - Housing Commission seven (7) members - Complete Streets Commission nine (9) members - Library Commission eleven (11) members - 8.
-Reappointments, resignations, removals - Incumbents seeking a reappointment are required to complete and file an application with the city clerk by the application deadline.
-No person shall be reappointed to a commission/committee who has served on that same body for two consecutive terms; unless a period of one year has lapsed since the returning member last served on that commission/committee (the one-year period is flexible subject to City Council's discretion.) - Resignations must be submitted in writing to the city clerk, who will distribute copies to City Council and appropriate staff. - The City Council may remove a member by a majority vote of the City Council without cause, notice or hearing.
-9. Term of office - Unless specified otherwise, the term of office for all commission/committee shall be four (4) years unless a resignation or a removal has taken place. - If a person is appointed to fill an unexpired term and serves less than two years, that time will not be considered a full term.
-However, if a person is appointed to fill an unexpired term and serves two years or more, that time will be considered a full term. - Terms are staggered to be overlapping four-year terms, so that all terms do not expire in any one year. - If a member resigns before the end of his/her term, a replacement serves out the remainder of that term.
-10. Vacancies - Vacancies are created due to term expirations, resignations, removals or death. - Vacancies are listed on the City Council agenda and posted by the city clerk in the City Council Chambers bulletin board and on the city website. - Whenever an unscheduled vacancy occurs in any commission/committee, a special vacancy notice shall be posted within 20 days after the vacancy occurs.
-Appointment shall not be made for at least 10 working days after posting of the notice (Government Code 54974.)
+- In most cases, members shall be residents of the City of Menlo Park and at least 18 years of age. - Current members of any other City commission/committee are disqualified for membership, unless the regulations for that advisory body permit concurrent membership.
+Commission/Committee members are strongly advised to serve out the entirety of the term of their current appointment before seeking appointment on another commission/committee. - Commission/Committee members shall be permitted to retain membership while seeking any elective office.
+However, members shall not use the meetings, functions or activities of such bodies for purposes of campaigning for elective office. - There shall be seven (7) members on each commission/committee.

+Reappointments, resignations, removals

+- Incumbents seeking a reappointment are required to complete and file an application with the city clerk by the application deadline.
+No person shall be reappointed to a commission/committee who has served on that same body for two consecutive terms; unless a period of one year has lapsed since the returning member last served on that commission/committee (the one-year period is flexible subject to City Council's discretion). - Resignations must be submitted in writing to the city clerk, who will distribute copies to City Council and appropriate staff. - The City Council may remove a member by a majority vote of the City Council without cause, notice or hearing.

+Term of office

+- Unless specified otherwise, the term of office for all commission/committees shall be four (4) years unless a resignation or a removal has taken place. - If a person is appointed to fill an unexpired term and serves less than two years, that time will not be considered a full term.
+However, if a person is appointed to fill an unexpired term and serves two years or more, that time will be considered a full term. - Terms are staggered to be overlapping four-year terms, so that all terms do not expire in any one year. - If a member resigns before the end of their term, a replacement serves out the remainder of that term.

+Vacancies